Rackstorm/Code-Institute-Project-2/README.md

 ## Unfixed Bugs

-- Timer bugging and skips seconds sometimes.
+1. **Timer** - Timer bugging and skips seconds sometimes.
 Ran out of time to fix it.
-- Alert message pops up several times when timer is running out.
+2. **Timed out** - Alert message pops up several times when timer is running out.
 Ran out of time to fix it.

 ## Validator Testing